Opposition plots vote to oust coalition

 House debate 'will expose flaws in govt'

-The opposition plans to launch a no-confidence debate against the government, tentatively scheduled for Dec 18-20, saying that while it has little chance of winning, the debate will expose flaws in the ruling coalition.
+The opposition plans to launch a no-confidence debate against the government saying that it will expose flaws in the ruling coalition.

 Speaking after a meeting of opposition whips, chief opposition whip and Pheu Thai MP for Maha Sarakham Suthin Khlangsaeng said that the upcoming debate will be different from past ones which focused on suspected corruption.